Make the most of your home inspection

 Home inspection prices can vary by inspector and by region, but in Dallas metro area it will cost upwards of $350.
 Since this is your only opportunity before closing to identify any problems, this is not the time to skimp on costs or look for a “bargain” inspector.
 You want to make sure you hire a thorough, reputable inspector.

-Yes, I provide a high level of customer service and as your agent, I will be there for the home inspection if requested.
-You should try to be present, too.
 The inspector will take photos and provide a detailed summary report, but you should not miss the opportunity to be there and ask questions.
+You should talk to the inspector to find out a time when you can meet the inspector after inspection is completed.
 The inspector can point out which small repairs you can do yourself and which larger problems may require a specialist.
 Some inspectors will also offer home maintenance tips as they discover areas that are in good condition now but may need attention in the future.

 After the home inspection, what are the next steps?